 In addition, in April 2016 the European Union adopted a new General Data Protection Regulation (GDPR) designed to unify data protection within the European Union under a single law, which may result in significantly greater compliance burdens and costs for companies with users and operations in the European Union.
 Under GDPR, fines of up to 20 million Euros or up to 4% of the annual global revenues of the infringer, whichever is greater, could be imposed.
 This government action is typically intended to protect the privacy of personal data that is collected, processed, and transmitted in or from the governing jurisdiction.
 In many cases, these laws apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, including employee information.
-We expect to be in compliance with the GDPR requirements, which will apply to us beginning in May 2018.
+During fiscal 2018, we have implemented new controls and procedures, including a team dedicated to data protection, to provide compliance with the Privacy Shield and the requirements of GDPR, which were effective for us in May 2018.